What is FERPA?

 Have a conversation with your family

-Who do I talk to about FERPA concerns?
+Who to talk to about FERPA concerns

 Have a question around FERPA?
 Text #College to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!